QueenieCplusplus/SSCP_Network/README.md

   (5) maitain ops

+Below 2 data communication shows analog is worse than digital when going to promise the data integrity.

 * Analog Communication using Waveforms thru twisted pair or wireless

   Analog signals use electronic properties (frequency:High pitch/Low pitch & amplitude:Greater Louder/Lesser) to present information, for instance: